Forever the Sickest Kids

-Forever the Sickest Kids (sometimes abbreviated as FTSK) is an American pop punk band from Dallas, Texas.
+Forever the Sickest Kids (sometimes abbreviated as FTSK) is an American pop-punk band from Dallas, Texas.
 The band first signed with Universal Motown Records and released its debut album, Underdog Alma Mater, on April 29, 2008.
 The band's second album, Forever the Sickest Kids, was released on March 1, 2011.
 Universal Motown Records was later shut down in 2011 and the band was left unsigned for over a year until signing to Fearless Records in late 2012.
-The band released its third studio album, J.A.C.K., on June 25, 2013.
+The band released its third studio album, J.A.C.K., on June 24, 2013.
 In an Alternative Press article, the band was placed number one of the "22 Best Underground Bands".

+Their music has been used in the films The Flash, The Vampire Diaries and Diary of a Wimpy Kid.

 History

 2001–2006: Early projects and formation

 In 2001–2004, the members of Forever the Sickest Kids were brought together from separate paths.
-From Burleson, Texas, Jonathan Cook and Kyle Burns were in a band together in high school, Good Day Josif.
-About the same time in Hurst, Texas, Marc Stewart and Kent Garrison were in a band together called Triumph Over Tragedy, with friends from their high school.
-In Rockwall, Texas, Turman and Bello were in an acoustic pop band, Committed.

-The three bands all played local clubs around Dallas/Fort Worth, and on occasion, at the same events and concerts.
-Burns and Stewart are step-brothers, resulting in Good Day Josif and Triumph Over Tragedy sharing a practice space in their parents' garage.

-In 2004, upon the break up of Good Day Josif and Triumph over Tragedy, Cook, Stewart and Burns formed the band the Flipside, along with their friend Chris Hill.
-Craig Calloway (from Triumph over Tragedy) was added to the Flipside's lineup, and Garrison replaced Chris Hill on bass guitar.
-The band went on to play at local shows and released an independent eponymous EP.

-Around the same time, Committed broke up, and childhood friends Austin Bello and Caleb Turman formed an acoustic/electronic project called Been Bradley.
-They never released any albums or EPs, but many of the band's songs were released online through the group's MySpace profile, such as "All for Angela" and "X Me Out."
+Drummer Kyle Burns and lead guitarist Marc Stewart are stepbrothers and shared many musical discoveries in their early lives.
+Stewart later met keyboardist Kent Garrison in high school.
+In Rockwall, Texas, guitarist Caleb Turman and bassist Austin Bello were in an acoustic pop band, Committed.
+The two had been playing in bands during their early teen years and started writing songs around the ages of 12-13.
+Garrison went to college, where he met singer Jonathan Cook.
+There, they formed the band called the Flipside with Burns and Stewart.
+Around the same time, Committed broke up, and Bello and Turman formed an acoustic/electronic project called Been Bradley.

 When both bands, the Flipside and Been Bradley, ended in late 2006, Cook and Stewart came into contact with Bello and Turman, and it was suggested that the remaining members from both bands could form in a new band.
+Upon forming, Stewart recalled, "'Let's learn from our past mistakes in our other bands.'
+We were kind of convincing everyone to get in the band, and start everything, like 'we're gonna do this right, we're gonna put everything we have into it.'
+I think that was kind of like our attitude from day one."

 Their new band, Forever the Sickest Kids, was formed.
 Cook remained on vocals, Turman took on rhythm guitar and vocals, Bello was on bass guitar and vocals, Stewart was on lead guitar, Burns was on drums, and Garrison switched to keyboard.
-Calloway (of the Flipside) did not take part in the band, but would later be a part of the band Artist vs. Poet as a guitarist.